toddrimes/backyardProject/README.md

 - CMS system
 - Bad front end to change by an MVVM system on Chat app. (review the architecture)
 - Test passport for the providers non local; but it requires key and I think it's working with no extra needs
-- debug chat app : users count in rooms is wrong.
-In database it seems also wrong

 # GIT